YevgenyY/rust_vs_cpp/README.md

 *libc - overview of standard C libraries on Linux*

      The  term  "libc"  is  commonly used as a shorthand for the "standard C library", a library of standard functions that can be used by all C programs (and sometimes by programs in other languages).
 Because of some history (see below), use of the term "libc" to refer to the standard C library is somewhat ambiguous on Linux.

+*libgcc - GCC's runtime library*

+     The library contains some low-level functions that GCC emits calls to (like long long division on 32-bit CPUs).

 Let's have a look at disassembled listing of hello\_world.rs executable.